Brazil–Italy football rivalry: 2009 FIFA Confederations Cup

 On 21 June, Italy and Brazil were matched up for the final group game of the 2009 Confederations Cup, which saw Brazil advance with a win 3–0 with two goals by Luís Fabiano in the 37th minute and 43rd minute as well as an own goal by Italy's Andrea Dossena in the 45th minute.
 Since the United States won their final group match, they over took and eliminated Italy on goals scored, although level on points.
 Brazil went on to win the Confederations Cup for the third time.

 2013 FIFA Confederations Cup

-On 22 June, Italy and Brazil faced off in the following final group match of the 2013 Confederations Cup, with Brazil, yet again edging Italy, this time 4–2 with Brazilian goals by Dante in the final minute of stoppage time in the first half, Neymar in the 55th minute, and Fred in the 66th minute and the 89th minute, with Italian goals coming from Emanuele Giaccherini in the 51st minute and Giorgio Chiellini in the 71st minute.
-Italy still advanced from the group to beat out Uruguay in the third-place position, while Brazil went on to with the Confederations Cup for the 4th time after beating out Spain.
+On 22 June, Italy and Brazil faced off in the following final group match of the 2013 Confederations Cup hosted by Brazil, with both sides already qualified after winning their first two matches.
+Brazil yet again edged Italy, this time 4–2 with Brazilian goals by Dante in the final minute of stoppage time in the first half, Neymar in the 55th minute, and Fred in the 66th minute and the 89th minute, with Italian goals coming from Emanuele Giaccherini in the 51st minute and Giorgio Chiellini in the 71st minute.
+Italy would go on to beat Uruguay in the third-place position, while Brazil went on to with the Confederations Cup for the 4th time after beating out Spain.